rwiankowski/azurepractical/Content/Part4/databases.md

 1. Prepare your environment
     - If you haven't cleaned up after working with storage accounts, you can use the same Resource Group and the same Virtual Network.
-    - If you did remove those resources, make sure you have a Resource Group, a VNET with at least one client subnet and Azure Bastion ready./
+    - If you did remove those resources, make sure you have a Resource Group, a VNET with at least one client subnet and Azure Bastion ready.

 2. Deploy the VM
     - In the Azure Marketplace, find "Microsoft SQL Server 20xx on Windows 20xx".